 At Oxford High School, we aim to focus our support on girls for whom the chance of a GDST education would be a transformative, life-changing opportunity.
 We are fortunate that we are able to offer generous bursaries to allow these opportunities to happen.

-Our GDST Bursaries range from 30% to 100% of school fees and are available at Year 7, Year 9 (external candidates only) and Year 12 entry.
+Our GDST bursaries range from 30% to 100% of school fees and are available at Year 7, Year 9 (external candidates only) and Year 12 entry.
 We unfortunately are not able to award bursaries to candidates applying for other year groups.
 However, the GDST are able to consider current, non-bursary recipient Year 11 pupils for a bursary in Year 12 if they can demonstrate sufficient change of financial circumstances.
-The amount of any bursary depends on local demand and the funding available.
+The amount of any bursary depends on individual circumstances, local demand and the funding available.
 Sometimes awards of a lesser value may be offered.
 Pupils who are awarded a bursary at Oxford High School may also receive assistance to meet the cost of their school uniforms, lunches and travel.

-For an insight into the impact of our bursaries, watch the video below in which Dr Bethan James, Institute of Astronomy, University of Cambridge, discusses her experience of receiving a bursary.
+For an insight into the impact of a GDST bursary, watch the video below in which Dr Bethan James, Institute of Astronomy, University of Cambridge, discusses her experience of receiving a bursary.

 Eligibility for Bursaries

-Please contact our Admissions Registrar, who will be happy to provide further information on email@example.com or please read through the Admissions Policy for more details.
+Please contact our Admissions Registrar, who will be happy to provide further information, on firstname.lastname@example.org or please read through the Admissions Policy for more details.
 You can also have a look at the Fees and Bursaries section of the GDST website for more information.